A couple of weeks ago, I hosted my first free 5-day challenge.

 I didn't do any video training except for a single Facebook Live masterclass.

 I think this is worth mentioning because some people see their lack of tech savvy and limited time as an obstacle when it comes to experimenting in their business.
 Would intense 30-minute daily video trainings get me better results?
 Probably.

 But the point is: If you've got limited resources, START SMALL AND SIMPLE.
 Don't scare your hair out.

 Because I was juggling the Facebook group and 1:1 client work while running the #brandvoicechallenge, I decided to offer one 60-minute Facebook Live master class: "7 Ways to Infuse Your Personality Into Your Copy".

-This became my TOP post in the Facebook group to date (and you can still watch this training under the group videos when you join here!).
+This became my TOP post in the Facebook group to date.

 I ran a survey at the end of the challenge to get feedback from participants.

 The biggest mistake I see other people make when I'm in their challenge is not following up on the content because it's free.

 I asked my challenge participants what content wasn't clear or detailed enough, so I knew exactly what I could expand on and where I needed to tweak the challenge content in order to build out a paid product that people would be excited to buy.